The Big Break: The glass-breaking challenge

-The show's signature challenge involves players breaking panes of glass, each containing a contestant's name (in The Big Break All-Star Challenge NASCAR Edition, it was changed to the contestant's last name on top and the stylised car number dominating the pane).
+The show's signature challenge involves players breaking panes of glass, each containing a contestant's name (the one exception was The Big Break All-Star Challenge: NASCAR Edition, when the player's surname and his stylised car number from the ongoing season when this episode was recorded were used instead).
 This challenge usually takes place in the premiere episode of each edition, although in The Big Break II, it took place in the second episode, used in this case as the "Mulligan Challenge" (explained below).

 The rules of the glass-breaking challenge changed from The Big Break I to The Big Break II.
 In The Big Break I, the ten players took aim at their own pane of glass, and all of them stood at a driving range, and fired shots at once.
 The first one to break his glass was the winner.

 In The Big Break II and The Big Break III: Ladies Only, as well as The Big Break All-Star Challenge, players took turns, and had to call out whose glass they intended to break.
 If successful, the player whose glass pane was broken was eliminated for the rest of the challenge, and the last player whose glass pane remained unbroken was the winner.
 In "The Big Break II", tensions arose when "Team Bald" went after Don Donatello.
 Sean Daly (won the glass breaking competition), Shelby Chrest, and John Turke were the ones responsible for eliminating Don.
 In The Big Break III: Ladies Only, the winner of the challenge got first choice of the room in which they would stay during their tenure on the show (this, too, is explained below).

 In The Big Break IV: USA vs. Europe, the format was tweaked again.
 The challenge became a relay.
 The first team to have all six of its members break their own glass won.
 For this edition, the challenge was used as a Mulligan Challenge.

 For The Big Break V: Hawaii, the challenge was returned to its call-out format, but with a twist: when a player broke someone else's glass, they would keep shooting until they missed.